akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 This shows you a display of all the servers processors (32 cores), as well as the applications currently running.
 You can exit the `htop` window by pressing **q**.

 ## Conclusion
-Hopefully today's lesson has helped you feel more comfortable working from the command line in UNIX.
+Hopefully today's lesson has helped you feel more comfortable working from the command line in Linux.
 The more you practice, the easier and more fluid it will be!

 # Other resources